BryanDomino/Hybrid-Domino-Code-Assistant-Workshop-DFS/README.md

 ### 1.2 Add The Data to the Project

-Domino has many different ways to connect to data but in this example our data is stored in mounted drives in our three TODO different regions.
-We we also add a connection to our Snowflake instance that our admin has configured for us, this will be used to consolodate some simple metadata from the different regions.
+Domino has many different ways to connect to data but in this example our data is stored in mounted drives in our three different regions, AWS USA West, AWS Ireland and Azure Canada.
+We will also add a connection to our Snowflake instance that our admin has configured for us, this will be used to consolodate some simple metadata from the different regions.

 To add data mounts to our project we need to: